April 21, 2020

 Enterprises are always interested in increasing customer lifetime value.
 However, this is often hard to accomplish with the most loyal clients.
 These customers have a high value for the business, but finding innovative, cost-efficient methods to improve their customer experience is difficult at best since they have already maxed out the company’s perks.

-Big enterprises like Adidas and Nike developed a resolution for this issue in the form of premium apps that are utilized by the brand’s most enthusiastic fans.
+Big enterprises like Adidas and Nike developed a resolution for this issue in the form of premium apps that are utilised by the brand’s most enthusiastic fans.
 These apps are specific to a part of the enterprise’s target audience and intended for improving the customer experience for a particular group of users.
 For instance, Adidas’ new app Tango builds an Adidas soccer community where brand fans can develop and share soccer challenges for other users on the app.

 Visitor management app trend will impact a couple of different businesses, including event management niche where people can even sign in offline, or theme parks that can now gather data and reward visitors for returning to the park.
-Another benefit of these apps for companies is the improved feedback which involves customized questions and ratings of a visit.
+Another benefit of these apps for companies is the improved feedback which involves customised questions and ratings of a visit.

 Besides improving business intelligence, machine learning will have a major impact on the future of customer service.
 The advent of IoT (Internet of Things), with its smart appliances and houses, has brought a hyper-connected world of real-time experiences and immediate responsive feedback.
 Moreover, with 5G on the way, it is likely that consumers will expect things to even faster before the end of 2019.